-Now that you have Aspera setup to download to the correct location, go back to the "Downloading Packages" page in your browser.
+Now that you have Aspera setup to download to the correct location, go back to the "Download Packages" page in your browser.

-Here, as noted above, you can filter the image data available for download by session type (MRI or MEG), processing level and modality by making selections on the left.
+Here, filter the image data available for download by session type (MRI or MEG), processing level and modality by making selections on the left.
 To make selections for download, click the "add to queue" icons to the left of each dataset.